Fallout: New California: Story

-First installment

 The first installment is set in Vault 18, located near the San Bernardino Mountains in the Cajon Pass, after the events of Fallout 2.
 Vault 18 is described as a secluded community.
 In the past, its residents included explorers who traveled the outside world as the "Wasteland Scouts", becoming legends for their adventures.
 However, after making too many enemies, the vault has cut itself off from the outside world.
 The aging vault population is in decline, and many of its youth are adopted from the wasteland, descended from mysteriously vanished tribes formed by former vault dwellers who left to settle the wasteland.
 The player and their siblings originate from one such missing tribe.

 Within the game, the player can choose to be either a Warrior or a Scientist.
 It is revealed that one of the prominent members of the vault is part of the Enclave, after which the vault erupts into civil war, with the player being able to side with the Enclave or defend Vault 18.
 The first installment has around three hours of gameplay, and seven hours including all of the branching content.

-Prequel

-In the beginning, the player is selected as a replacement player for the "Patriots" team, on the night of the championship game of the 2260 season of the "Vault Ball" sport.
-During the match, the player can choose to Tackle (Path of the Warrior) or Dodge (Path of the Scientist).
-Depending on the choice, the player is next in Coach John Bragg's Office (Tackle), being praised for winning the game and offered a job in the Vault's security force, or in the Vault Infirmary (Dodge), waking up from being injured and losing the game, with a broken leg.
-As a Warrior (Tackle), the player may ingratiate themselves to Coach Bragg and his sister Chevy, the Vault Security lieutenant, thus gaining a spot in Vault Security and potentially also Bragg's special "Patriot" vault defense training program.
-If they fail to do so, they will instead be sent to join the Vault's maintenance team.
-As a Scientist (Dodge), the player is given the option to help Dr. Rossman, the vault's robotics expert, repair the vault's computer mainframe, extracting information on the history of the vault and the player character along the way.
-Concurrently, the player may interact with other vault residents, with some interactions determining who will or will not become a potential companion for the later installment.
-This section is ended at any time when the player chooses to go to sleep in their home apartment.

-While the player sleeps, John and Chevy Bragg are revealed to be members of the Enclave who have used their Patriots program to indoctrinate the young vault residents into loyal Enclave soldiers.
-Forced to accelerate their plans for the vault, they begin a revolt, causing an explosion which collapses parts of the lower levels.